Trump Talks Tough On Trade At Summit In Vietnam

 Danang is the coastal city where the first U.S. combat troops landed in 1965, marking a major escalation in the Vietnam War.

-Trump alluded to the war, which claimed more than 57,000 Americans and as many as two million Vietnamese: "This city was once home to an American military base, in a country where many Americans and Vietnamese lost their lives in a very bloody war.
-Today, we are no longer enemies – we are friends."
+Trump alluded to the war, which claimed more than 57,000 Americans and as many as 2 million Vietnamese: "This city was once home to an American military base, in a country where many Americans and Vietnamese lost their lives in a very bloody war.
+Today, we are no longer enemies — we are friends."

-But, as NPR's Scott Horsely, who is traveling with the president, reports, "Even as he cheered the success that countries like Vietnam have had in pulling their people out of poverty, Trump complained some of that success has come at the expense of the United States."
+But, as NPR's Scott Horsley, who is traveling with the president, reports, "Even as he cheered the success that countries like Vietnam have had in pulling their people out of poverty, Trump complained some of that success has come at the expense of the United States."

-In one of Trump's first acts as president, he withdrew the Trans-Pacific Partnership, or TPP, trade agreement, labeling it unfair to the U.S. and vowing instead to strike a series of bilateral deals with the eleven other nations that remain in the pact.
+In one of Trump's first acts as president, he withdrew the Trans-Pacific Partnership, or TPP, trade agreement, labeling it unfair to the U.S. and vowing instead to strike a series of bilateral deals with the 11 other nations that remain in the pact.

 As we reported earlier, on the president's previous stop in China, Chinese leader Xi Jinping agreed to some measures to address the gaping trade deficit with the United States, but did not address Trump's broader trade complaints.

 Those three countries are represented at APEC, as are many others in Southeast Asia, and the Pacific Rim.
-In his visit to China, Trump put roughly equal emphasis on the two themes, but at APEC, the trade was the stronger motif.
+In his visit to China, Trump put roughly equal emphasis on the two themes, but at APEC, trade was the stronger motif.

 "We are not going to let the United States be taken advantage of anymore," the president told APEC representatives.
 "I am always going to put America first, the same way that I expect all of you in this room to put your countries first."